CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: Additional Experiments

-{\bf Comparison to Meta-initialization.} Also, we access our initialization and test time optimization with MetaINR~\cite{tancik2021learnedinit}.
-For a fair comparison, we set the same training scheme from scratch only except for the meta learning method.
-Specifically, 24 images are used to train the based model, also the same number of images are used for test time optimization, and remaining 26 views are evaluated for the metrics. ~\cref{table:meta} shows the quantitative results, and our method shows faster convergence from initialization even in parameter efficient setting.
+We accessed our initialization and test time optimization with MetaINR~\cite{tancik2021learnedinit} on class-specific ShapeNet~\cite{chang2015shapenet, sitzmann2019scene} dataset.
+We used `Car' and `Chair' datasets that have a resolution of 128$\times$128.
+For a fair comparison, we set the same training configurations only except for the meta learning method.
+Specifically, 24 images are used to train the base model, and the same number of images are used for the test time optimization, then remaining views are evaluated for the metrics.
+Tab.~\ref{table:meta} reports the quantitative results, and our method shows faster convergence than the baseline from initialization even in the parameter efficient setting.